CoderFox07/photo-indexer-for-yaesu/README.md

 This script is an unofficial tool and is not endorsed, supported, or affiliated with Yaesu or any of its subsidiaries.
 It is provided "as-is" without any warranties.
 Use it at your own risk.
 The author is not responsible for any damage, data loss, or malfunction of your radio or SD card caused by using this script.
 You must comply with all applicable laws and regulations regarding radio operation and content transmission.

 **Deutsch:**
-Dieses Skript ist ein inoffizielles, von der Community entwickeltes Werkzeug und wird nicht von Yaesu oder einem seiner Tochterunternehmen unterstützt, genehmigt oder vertrieben.
+Dieses Skript ist ein inoffizielles entwickeltes Werkzeug und wird nicht von Yaesu oder einem seiner Tochterunternehmen unterstützt, genehmigt oder vertrieben.
 Es wird ohne jegliche Garantie bereitgestellt und die Nutzung erfolgt auf eigene Gefahr.
 Der Autor übernimmt keine Haftung für Schäden, Datenverlust oder Fehlfunktionen deines Funkgeräts oder der SD-Karte, die durch die Verwendung dieses Skripts entstehen können.
 Du bist verpflichtet, alle geltenden Gesetze und Vorschriften bezüglich Funkbetrieb und Inhaltsübertragung einzuhalten.

 ## English Version